 The plugin allows for generating administration-style interfaces.
 It separates common business application patterns.
 How?
 Activeadmin drastically simplifies the implementation of elegant interfaces for RoR developers.

 Administrate is a Rails engine.
 It helps construct a user-responsive admin dashboard.
 For now, we haven’t used it yet, though we’re exploring its possibilities and looking forward to implementing it in our future projects.

-More awesome gems for various tasks
+More best Ruby on Rails gems for various tasks

 It applies threads to manage many functions in the same process simultaneously.
-Although Sidekiq does not require Rails, it will closely combine with Rails to simplify background processing as much as possible.
+Sidekiq does not require Rails.
+Still, it will closely combine with Rails to simplify background processing as much as possible.

-It allows creating readable good-looking URLs and managing human-friendly strings as if they were digital ids for ActiveRecord models.
+It allows creating of readable good-looking URLs.
+Also, it helps to manage human-friendly strings as if they were digital ids for ActiveRecord models.

 It started as an exercise to see how much could be removed from a standard HTML template (<, >, closing tags, etc.).
 The more people showed interest for Slim, the more functionality grew along with the flexibility of the syntax.

-This Ruby gem is used as a database, cache and message broker.
-Redis provides support for data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams.
+This Ruby gem is used as a database, cache, and message broker.
+Redis provides support for data structures such as strings, hashes, lists, sets, and sorted sets with range queries.
+It also supports bitmaps, hyperloglogs, and geospatial indexes with radius queries and streams.